-Most of the Short and Sweet Art Project video demonstrations are about five minutes in length.
-Depending on the project, they take from one to three hours to complete.
+Most of my Art Project video demonstrations are about five minutes in length.
+Depending on the project, they take from one or two hours to complete.
+Perfect for a good time with art in an afternoon.

-All are easy, fun, information-rich videos of projects that require simple materials that can be found around the house or easily purchased at the store.
-For easy online purchase, there are Amazon links for materials for each project.
+All are easy, fun, information-rich videos of projects that require simple materials that can be found around the house or easily purchased at your favorite art supply store.

 Try making a "Clothes Dog," a "Clothes Rabbit," a "Clothes Duck," or whatever, after viewing this video, you can easily translate the "Clothes Horse" form to what even form you want to make.